 Under current law, the offense is a first-degree misdemeanor with a fine of $10,000.

-Regan's bill, House Bill 1594, unanimously passed the House earlier this month, the same day six Senate bills aimed at strengthening child abuse laws unanimously passed that chamber.
+Regan's bill, House Bill 1594, unanimously passed the House Wednesday, the same day six Senate bills aimed at strengthening child abuse laws unanimously passed that chamber.

 Luring bill: But Regan said his bill was inspired by an incident of alleged child luring that took place in his district, the 92nd Legislative District, which includes several municipalities in northern York County.